concrete-cc/careers/README.md

 If selected, you will be asked to complete a short telephone interview, and may be invited to a face to face interview, which will involve some technical tests.

-Additional benefits: Pension, Healthcare, Childcare Vouchers, Cycle to work scheme, paid on-call allowance, flexible working from home possible.
+Additional benefits: Share options, Pension, Healthcare, Childcare Vouchers, Cycle to work scheme, paid on-call allowance, flexible working from home possible.

 If you’re interested, please send your CV immediately to be considered:  justin.miller@concreteplatform.com